ceo-py/Iquit-WoW-Bot/README.md

 The `!token` command will provide the following information:

-- **1-Day Price Range:**
+- **3-Day Price Range:**
-  The lowest and highest price of the WoW token recorded within the last 24 hours in the specified region.
+  The lowest and highest price of the WoW token recorded within the last 3 days in the specified region.

 - **7-Day Price Range:**
   The lowest and highest price of the WoW token recorded within the last 7 days in the specified region.